ekswan1/Custom-Rom-Builder-For-Realme-Narzo-50-4G/README.md

-# Custom Rom Builder For Realme Narzo 30 4G
+# Nippon/PHH GSI TWRP Flashable zip Builder For Realme Narzo 30 4G

+⚬ Based on Stock android 11 vendor and boot
-<br>⚬ This tool can create full flashble zip with any gsi</br>
+<br>⚬ This tool can create full flashable zip with any gsi</br>
 ⚬ This tool support arm64

 # If you want to build arm64 custom rom,